 The market

-Am Hof is a large central square in Vienna rich in historical atmosphere.
+Am Hof is a large central square in Vienna rich in history.

 Painting by Carl Pippich of the Am Hof Christkindlmarkt in 1901; Wien Museum Inv.-Nr.
 33925; excerpt reproduced under the terms of the CC BY 4.0 license; photo by Birgit and Peter Kainz, Wien Museum)

-The square has actually hosted markets for centuries, but the first Christmas one here appeared just as Charles Dickens began work on a story about a miserly old fellow named Scrooge.
+The square has actually hosted markets for centuries, but the first Christmas one here appeared just as Charles Dickens began work on a tale about a miserly fellow named Scrooge (a story you can see come to life annually in Vienna courtesy of Open House Theatre).

-Today’s Am Hof Christmas market is ideal for those who like their sights and activities packed together, being close to Stephansdom (St. Stephen’s Cathedral) in the city centre and a short walk from the Freyung Christmas market as well.
+Today’s Am Hof Christmas market is ideal for those who like their sights and activities packed together, being close to, for example, the Hofburg palace complex in the city centre and only a short walk from the Freyung Christmas market.

-The first part is the Kunsthandwerkmarkt (arts and crafts market), which features just over 20 huts selling, well, “arts and crafts”.
+The first part is the Kunsthandwerkmarkt (arts and crafts market), which usually features around 20 huts selling, well, “arts and crafts”.
 This is not your run-of-the-mill craft market, though.

 The items on sale also possess a certain level of artistic quality; if you’re looking for unique gifts, consider this a decent place to start.

 Expect plenty of variety.
-In 2023, this means everything from art deco candle holders and original drawings to beer bottle clocks, stained glass cats, and turnery wood.
+On my visit to the 2025 market, this meant everything from notebooks and original art to beer bottle clocks and turnery wood.

-The second part consists of the more traditional Christmas market featuring the seasonal classics, like decorations, punch, honeys, jams, ceramics, jewellery, accessories, textiles, and more.
-And the all-important ATM.
+The second part consists of the more traditional Christmas market offerings, typically classics like decorations, punch, jewellery, accessories, soaps, textiles, and more.

-Am Hof feels as if it offers a wider range of food and drink than at many of the other Viennese markets.
-For example, the market boasts a champagne bar.
+Am Hof also feels as if it offers a wider range of food and drink than at many of the other Viennese markets.
+For example, the market features a champagne bar.

 You certainly won’t go hungry.

-(Entrance to the previous market with the church and Park Hyatt hotel in the background)
+(Entrance to the market with the suitably historical background)

 Before or after your visit, head toward the very centre of the city from here to see the Christmas lights in the pedestrianised zone along the Graben and Kohlmarkt.

-Dates for the 2023 Am Hof market are November 10th to December 23rd with these opening times:
+I don’t have 2026 details at the time of writing.
+The previous Am Hof market ran from November 14th to December 23rd with these opening times:

 - 11am to 9pm (Mon-Thurs)